-- Testing of the EMU Positive Train Control (PTC) equipment has been successfully completed.
-This allows the EMUs to operate during normal hours on Segments 3 and 4. - A test train achieved 79 mph operation under PTC on Segments 3 and 4 on September 9, 2023. - The 1,000 mile "burn-in" test has begun on the first trainset.
-This is a prerequisite for final acceptance. - Refresher training of the EMU operators is continuing on the Santa Clara Drill Track during daylight hours. - Live run testing on Segments 3 and 4, and at the CEMOF, is continuing. - Four (4) trainsets have been delivered to the JPB.
-Four additional trainsets will be delivered before the end of 2023; two (2) in early November and two (2) in early December. - The following storage plan has been approved for the EMUs as they arrive on the property: - CEMOF (4 trains) - Diridon Station (2 trains) - San Francisco Station (7-9 trains) - Visitacion (alternate site, 4-6 trains) - Legacy fleet moved to Dumbarton lead. - No vehicles will be physically removed or retired in the near term.
+- Two (2) additional trainsets were delivered to Caltrain on November 1, 2023, and two (2) more are scheduled for delivery before the end of 2023.
+A total of six (6) trainsets are now on Caltrain property. - Testing of the EMU Positive Train Control (PTC) equipment has been successfully completed.
+This allows the EMUs to operate during normal hours on Segments 3 and 4. - A test train achieved 79 mph operation under PTC on Segments 3 and 4 on September 9, 2023.

+- Two (2) trainsets have completed the 1,000 mile "burn-in" test.
+Burn-in testing is a prerequisite for final acceptance.
+Some additional burn-in miles will be run on the second trainset to confirm software modifications. - Refresher training of the EMU operators is continuing on the Santa Clara Drill Track during daylight hours. - Burn-in testing continues on Segments 3 and 4. - The following storage plan has been approved for the EMUs as they arrive on the property.
+Some minor adjustments to the plan are being made to accommodate current conditions. - CEMOF (4 trains) - Diridon Station (2 trains) - San Francisco Station (7-9 trains) - Visitacion (alternate site, 4-6 trains) - Legacy fleet moved to Dumbarton lead. - No vehicles will be physically removed or retired in the near term.